Court: United States District Court for the Middle District of Louisiana

 On December 13, 2017, the Court held a hearing to consider final approval of the Settlement and related matters.
 On December 20, 2017, the Court entered an Order and Final Judgment approving the Settlement as fair, reasonable and adequate, entered an order approving the Plan of Allocation for the proceeds of the Settlement, and entered an order awarding attorneys’ fees and reimbursement of litigation expenses to Plaintiffs’ Counsel.

-If you are a member of the Settlement Class, your rights will be affected and you may be eligible for a payment from the Settlement.
+If you are a member of the Settlement Class, your rights will be affected.
 The Settlement Class consists of:

-all persons and entities who or which purchased the publicly traded common stock of Amedisys during the period from August 2, 2005 through September 30, 2011, inclusive (the “Class Period”), and were damaged thereby, except for certain persons and entities who are excluded from the Settlement Class by definition (see paragraph 31 of the Notice).
+All persons and entities who or which purchased the publicly traded common stock of Amedisys during the period from August 2, 2005 through September 30, 2011, inclusive (the “Class Period”), and were damaged thereby, except for certain persons and entities who are excluded from the Settlement Class by definition (see paragraph 31 of the Notice).

 Background